KS2 Sats Results 2019: What You Need To Know

 If the 2019 SATs results are good, then there is cause to celebrate.

-If the results are not as expected or desired then, putting aside personal thoughts and feelings, it is a leader’s responsibility to help staff come to terms with disappointment first and foremost.
+If the results are not as expected or desired then, it is a leader’s responsibility to help staff come to terms with disappointment.

-Remember, KS2 SATs are a whole-school effort and the responsibility for results should not fall solely on the shoulders of the Year 6 teachers.
-So that you can make any follow up productive, teachers will need to feel trusted and supported by their leaders – try to avoid any ‘knee-jerk’ reactions.
+KS2 SATs are a whole-school effort and the responsibility for results should not fall solely on the shoulders of the Year 6 teachers.
+To make any follow up productive, teachers will need to feel trusted and supported by their leaders – avoid any ‘knee-jerk’ reactions.

-Naturally, children will want to know their scores, and remember that schools are legally required to provide a written report which includes results of national curriculum tests (including the scaled score and measure of if they have met the expected standard or not) alongside teacher assessment judgements.
+Children will want to know their scores, and schools are legally required to provide a written report which includes results of national curriculum tests (including the scaled score and measure of if they have met the expected standard or not) alongside teacher assessment judgements.

 It is also a legal requirement that you provide enough time for parents to have the opportunity to discuss the results if they wish.

-What Else Can You Do For Your Year 6 Pupils?
+What More Can You Do For Your Year 6 Pupils?

 Beyond the statutory letter, it is up to individual schools what else they do.

-In some schools Year 6 teachers release time to sit with each child and explain their test results alongside teacher assessment data.
+In some schools, Year 6 teachers make time to sit with each child and explain their results along with teacher assessment data.

 This gives staff an opportunity to show their children that the test is not the be-all-and-end-all.

-It also lets them show the child that their full year of progress, not just the scores from the SATs matters too – but it is important that this is done on the same day (not before) that the results go out to parents.
+It also lets them show the child that their full year of progress, not just the scores from the SATs matters.
+This should be done on the same day (not before) the results go out to parents.